MQL vs. SQL: A Guide to Maximizing Revenue Growth

 Once you have your lead scoring down, it's important to understand the different types of leads you may encounter in your sales funnel.
 There are 3 main types of leads:

-• Hot Leads - the person is ready to buy, has the money and budget to close the deal
+• Hot Leads - The person is ready to buy, has the money and budget to close the deal

-• Warm Leads - the person may want to buy, may have already done a trial, or may be already locked into a contract with a competitor.
+• Warm Leads - The person may want to buy, may have already done a trial, or may be already locked into a contract with a competitor.

-• Cold Leads - the person does not have any knowledge of who you are, what your company does or could be looking only for information.
+• Cold Leads - The person does not have any knowledge of who you are, what your company does or could be looking only for information.

 How to transition an MQL to an SQL

 Businesses often make the mistake of sending leads to sales too soon.
 Just because a lead has engaged with your brand does not necessarily mean that they are ready to make a purchase.
 It is essential to analyze a lead's behavior with your brand before making the transition.
 For instance, if most of their interactions with your brand are at the top of the funnel, answering questions, they may not be ready for sales yet.
-Conversely, if a lead downloads pricing information as one of their first engagements, they are not truly a sales qualified lead.
+Conversely, if a lead downloads pricing information as one of their first engagements, they are not truly a sales-qualified lead.

 To successfully transition an MQL to an SQL, businesses should examine a lead's total behavior with their brand.
 This involves scrutinizing their engagement across various touchpoints and determining whether they fit the profile of a sales-ready lead.